← PneumaPortion →

 📖 Key Scripture

-John 16:13 — "When the Spirit of truth comes, he will guide you into all the truth."
+John 16:13 — "When the Spirit of truth comes, He will guide you into all the truth."

-Romans 8:9 — "Anyone who does not have the Spirit of Christ does not belong to him."
+Romans 8:9 — "Anyone who does not have the Spirit of Christ does not belong to Him."

 Ephesians 1:13–14 — "You were sealed with the promised Holy Spirit, who is the guarantee of our inheritance."